kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART1.md

 After all nodes are started again, chech the cluster status with "ceph health" and "ceph -w".

 NOTE: You can use also the command: "ceph report"... but, prepare for a long reading !.
+Maybe you'll want to do a "ceph report | less" command !.

 ### OpenStack POOL's and initial tests: